 We ride rain or shine.
 Please be prepared for rain, cold weather or very sunny conditions.
 Weather can change overnight so prepare for every scenario.
 Stay tuned to our site and your inbox for up-to-date announcements regarding inclement weather.

-The century route loop, sponsored by Janney, Montgomery, Scott, will close promptly at 11 a.m. at mile 46.3.
+The century route loop will close promptly at 11:30 a.m. at mile 46.3.
 No cyclists will be permitted onto the century route after this time.
-Please plan your ride accordingly and ensure you depart at your designated start time.
+Please plan your ride accordingly and ensure you depart in the initial release.

 > Route Closing: 5 p.m.